Sakartu/next/README.md

 Out of the box next will look in ~/.config/next/ to find it's configuration file.
-You can put it elsewhere, if you want to, just use the -c flag to specify the new location.
-In the configuration file we have a few options that we'll discuss below:
+You can put it elsewhere, if you want to, just use the -c flag to specify another location.
+In the configuration file there are a few options that we'll discuss below:

 Option | Explanation | Optional? | Default